gausec/OccupancyModeling/Analyses/R_unmarked/README.md

 #### 11. I am using MuMIn for model averaging
 ```
-# Create a list of your top fitted model objects (remember they should all have ΔAIcc < 2)
+# Create a list of your top fitted model objects (remember they should all have ΔAICc < 2)
 Top_Occu_List <- list(Top_model, Model2, Model3)

 # Average models